 Source: Brookings.edu Blog

 As a good rule of thumb, a teen should generally not work more than 20 hours a week.
-Anything more than that will likely be overwhelming if they are also trying to balance all of the obligations which come with being a student.
+Anything beyond that will probably be too much if they are also juggling all the responsibilities of being a student.

-A job which requires 10-16 hours a week would be a good fit for most teenagers.
+A job that requires 10-16 hours a week would be a good fit for most teenagers.
 This amount of time will feel significant, but shouldn’t interfere with their other duties.

-Remember that children need to struggle, and that as painful as it is to watch, it’s very important for their development.
-Learning time management and prioritization isn’t easy, but it is an important benefit of this first real world experience.
+Children must face challenges for their growth, even though it may be difficult for us to witness.
+Learning time management and prioritization isn’t easy, but it is an important benefit of this first real-world experience.

 Consequences of Teens Not Working